ZeusPerez/spanish-factories/README.md

 ## Tobacco Factories in Spain

-Project for represting the tobacco factories in Spain and information about it.
+Project for representing the tobacco factories that existed in Spain across recent history and information about it.
+This project has academic purposes and represent the information of the book "Fábricas de tabacos en España" by Carolina Castañeda.

 ### Run